garcia/simfile/docs/source/reading-writing.rst

 .. note::

-    While :class:`simfile.sm.SMChart` uses the same :code:`OrderedDict` backing as the other classes, its keys are fixed because SM charts are encoded as a list of six properties.
-Of course, all six of these properties are "known properties" with convenience attributes, so the only reason to use the dictionary interface is when it's convenient for compatibility with SSC charts, or when you want to iterate over the properties.
+    The keys of an :class:`~simfile.sm.SMChart` are **fixed** because SM charts are encoded as a list of six properties.
+Of course, all six of these properties are "known" and thus exposed through attributes, so it's rare to need to use the underlying dictionary interface for this class.

 Editing simfile data
 --------------------